 - Check with your doctor, hospital emergency room, or local emergency services (eg, "call 9-1-1") right away if your baby shows signs of increased sleepiness (more than usual), difficulty breastfeeding, difficulty breathing, or limpness.
 These may be symptoms of an overdose and need immediate medical attention.

 If you think you or someone else may have taken an overdose of aspirin, caffeine, and dihydrocodeine, get emergency help at once.
 Your doctor may also give naloxone to treat an overdose.
-Signs of an overdose include: cold, clammy skin, coughing that sometimes produces a pink frothy sputum, dark urine, difficult or troubled breathing, irregular, fast or slow, or shallow breathing, nausea or vomiting, pain in the upper stomach, pale or blue lips, fingernails, or skin, pinpoint pupils of the eyes, or yellow eyes or skin.
+Signs of an overdose include: cold, clammy skin, coughing that sometimes produces a pink frothy sputum, dark urine, difficult or trouble breathing, irregular, fast or slow, or shallow breathing, nausea or vomiting, pain in the upper stomach, pale or blue lips, fingernails, or skin, pinpoint pupils of the eyes, or yellow eyes or skin.

 Do not change your dose or suddenly stop using aspirin, caffeine, and dihydrocodeine without first checking with your doctor.
 Your doctor may want you to gradually reduce the amount you are using before stopping it completely.
 This may help prevent worsening of your condition and reduce the possibility of withdrawal symptoms, including hallucinations, stomach or muscle cramps, tremors, or unusual behavior.

 Using aspirin, caffeine, and dihydrocodeine while you are pregnant, especially during the later part of pregnancy may cause serious unwanted effects, including neonatal withdrawal syndrome in your newborn baby.
 Tell your doctor right away if you think you are pregnant or if you plan to become pregnant while using aspirin, caffeine, and dihydrocodeine.

 Using too much of aspirin, caffeine, and dihydrocodeine may cause reduced infertility (unable to have children) or may cause a delay in ovulation for women and may affect their ability to have children.
 Talk with your doctor before using aspirin, caffeine, and dihydrocodeine if you plan to have children.